Fujifilm X100F vs Leica S-E Typ 006

 Studio photographers will appreciate that the Leica S-E Typ 006 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
+Both the X100F and the S-E Typ 006 have been discontinued, but can regularly be found used on eBay.
+The S-E Typ 006 was replaced by the Leica S Typ 007, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X100F or the Leica S-E Typ 006 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.